-What can parents do to minimise stress for their children?
+What can parents do to minimise school stress for their children?

 Don’t make going back to school into a huge big deal if you know that your child is nervous.
 We sometimes try to ‘jolly’ children along and create a false sense of excitement.
 If it isn’t there, don’t force it!
 Going back to school is a normal part of life and approach it in a calm measured way.

-In the same way, if you’re feeling anxious about it as a parent, be careful not to pass that anxiety on – children learn by watching the way that you behave.
+In the same way, if you’re dealing with parental anxiety about your child starting school, be careful not to pass that anxiety on – children learn by watching the way that you behave.
 Be a calming influence – don’t teach them how to be anxious.
 If your child is experiencing anxiety, here are ways in which you can help a child with anxiety about school.